IATI/IATI-Rulesets/README.rst

    python testrules.py rulesets/standard.json file.xml
    php testrules.php rulesets/standard.json file.xml

-The PHP implementation forms the basis for the ongoing work to `add Rulesets to the Public Validator <https://github.com/IATI/IATI-Public-Validator/compare/master...rulesets>`_
+The PHP implementation forms the basis for the ongoing work to `add Rulesets to the Public Validator <https://github.com/IATI/IATI-Public-Validator/compare/master...rulesets>`_ (NOTE: The PHP version of the validator is due to be replaced by one written in Python that contains a range of enhanced functionality)

 Tests for Testers
 -----------------